ibrahimFN/fort/README_EN.md

 https://github.com/gomashio1596/Fortnite-LobbyBot
 and paste this to "Paste any repository URL"
 Press "Import from GitHub"
-Press "run▶" on the site which opened(Call this repl page) on top
+Press "runâ–¶" on the site which opened(Call this repl page) on top
 Create account in [Uptimerobot](https://uptimerobot.com "Uptimerobot") and press "Dashboard"
 Press "\+ Monitor" and back to repl.it, then open "web" tab and copy URL